zenilton-patrocinio/i2dl/project.md

   <ul>
     <li>
       <b>Your report PDF should list <i>all</i> authors who have contributed to your work; enough to
-        warrant a co-authorship position.</b> This includes people not enrolled in CS 231N such as faculty/advisors if they sponsored your work with funding or data, significant mentors (e.g., PhD students or postdocs who coded with you, collected data with you, or helped draft your model on a whiteboard).
+        warrant a co-authorship position.</b> This includes people not enrolled in i@DL such as faculty/advisors if they sponsored your work with funding or data, significant mentors (e.g., PhD students or postdocs who coded with you, collected data with you, or helped draft your model on a whiteboard).
 All authors should be listed directly underneath the title on your PDF.
-      Include a footnote on the first page indicating which authors are not enrolled in CS 231N.
+      Include a footnote on the first page indicating which authors are not enrolled in i2DL.
 All co-authors should have their institutional/organizational affiliation specified below the title.
     </li>
     <ul>
-      <li>If you have non-231N contributors, you will be asked to describe the following:</li>
+      If you have non-i2DL contributors, you will be asked to describe the following:
       <li>
-        <b>Specify the involvement of non-CS 231N contributors</b>
+        <b>Specify the involvement of non-I2DL contributors</b>
         (discussion, writing code, writing paper, etc).
 For an example, please see the author contributions for <a href="https://www.nature.com/nature/journal/v529/n7587/full/nature16961.html#author-information" target="_blank">AlphaGo (Nature, 2016)</a>.
         <li>